PiOverFour/fish-blender-completion/README.md

 ## Legal
 Copyright © Damien Picard 2019-2022

-Released under the terms of the GNU General Public License, version 2.
+Released under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License or (at your option) any later version.